BierDav/Kotlinmailer/guide/docs/setup_gradle.md

 ## Repository

-SimpleKotlinMail is available on Maven Central.
+Kotlinmailer is available on Maven Central.

 ```kotlin
 repositories {